Rowe/kyocera-device-toolkit/README.md

 You can download the latest version from [here](https://nodejs.org/en/download/).

 Both linux and windows need to be set environment variables if you download the binary files from the website.

-Please run the command to update dependency first under the project path.
+Please run the command to update dependency first under the project path:
 ```
 npm install
 ```

-[cnpm](http://npm.taobao.org/) is necessary for Chinese location. if cnpm is installed, you should run command
+[cnpm](http://npm.taobao.org/) is necessary for Chinese location. if the cnpm is installed, you should run the command:
 ```
 cnpm install
 ```